emsk/redmine-notifier/README.md

 ## Installation

-Installers for OS X and Windows can be found on the [releases](../../releases) page.
+Installers for macOS and Windows can be found on the [releases](../../releases) page.

 For Windows, the app is installed to `C:\Users\[UserName]\AppData\Local\redmine\app-[AppVersion]\Redmine Notifier.exe`.